-“If It Fits Your Macros” (IIFYM): A flexible approach to dieting
+“If It Fits Your Macros” (IIFYM): A Flexible Approach to Dieting

-In fact, IIFYM is the way pretty much everybody who tracks their food intake has always eaten, with one seemingly significant exception–no foods are seen as off limits.
+In fact, IIFYM is the way pretty much everybody who tracks their food intake has always eaten, with one seemingly significant exception: no foods are seen as off limits.

 Well, the short answer is “Yes.”
-In the bodybuilding and fitness realm, the idea of no foods being off limits has led “clean” eaters into a frenzy, berating IIFYM as being an illogical way of dieting (or that science is bogus…which is a pretty pathetic argument).
+In the bodybuilding and fitness realm, the idea of no foods being off limits has led “clean” eaters into a frenzy, berating IIFYM as being a wrong way of dieting (or that science is bogus, which is a pretty pathetic argument).

-For readers hearing about IIFYM for the first time this will likely come as a shock, but the fact of the matter is that very few foods/ingredients are unhealthy; it’s the amount that you eat them in that determines whether or not they are good for you and your goals.
+For readers hearing about IIFYM for the first time, this will likely come as a shock, but the fact of the matter is that very few foods or ingredients are unhealthy; it’s the amount that you eat them in that determines whether or not they are good for you and your goals.

-There is plenty of research that goes into the potential deleterious effects on of things like artificial ingredients and other food additives, but frankly if you’re not consuming these things day-in and day-out in copious amounts there is little reason to be concerned.
+There is plenty of research that goes into the potential deleterious effects on of things like artificial ingredients and other food additives, but frankly, if you’re not consuming these things day-in and day-out in large amounts there is little reason to be concerned.

 Some good examples of ingredients that mainstream media condemns are partially hydrogenated oils and high-fructose corn syrup; both of which have very unbecoming track records, especially with their increasing use in food supplies and the simultaneous rise in obesity rates.

 Take note that IIFYM is not without a few fundamental flaws, and it is a dieting ideology that preaches moderation.
 Unfortunately, as alluded to in the introduction, the health and fitness industry is more often than not in favor of extremes.

 Logical Dieting 101: Eluding Deficiency and Excess

-However, this is where one of the major pitfalls of IIFYM arises, as many people will use IIFYM as an excuse to disregard things like micronutrients, dietary fiber, the quality of protein sources, essential fatty acid intake and sugar consumption (all of which are certainly vital components for proper health and performance).
+However, this is where one of the major pitfalls of IIFYM arises, as many people will use IIFYM as an excuse to disregard things like micronutrients, dietary fiber, the quality of protein sources, essential fatty acid intake, and sugar consumption (all of which are certainly vital components for proper health and performance).

-Unless you have the metabolism of a shredded superhero, negligible amounts of dietary fiber and a bunch of trans-fats probably won’t fit your macronutrient needs, especially if you’re trying to stay to compete in a bodybuilding show or athletic event.
+Unless you have the metabolism of a shredded superhero, small amounts of dietary fiber and a bunch of trans fats probably won’t fit your macronutrient needs, especially if you’re trying to compete in a bodybuilding show or athletic event.

-Back to the preceding Pop-Tart example (which seems to be the favorite food of IIFYM followers) it is going to be next to impossible to fulfill your micronutrient needs eating Pop-Tarts all day with a few protein shakes littered in there for good measure.
+Back to the Pop-Tart example (which seems to be the favorite food of IIFYM followers), it’s going to be next to impossible to fulfill your micronutrient needs eating Pop-Tarts all day with only a few protein shakes for good measure.

 It may take some time to wrap your head around IIFYM and what it really boils down to, but you’re simply delusional if you think that grabbing a slice of pizza or apple pie with your friend is going to sabotage all your hard work in the gym.

 Balancing Macronutrient Intake Throughout the Day

-To illustrate this point, here are two isocaloric (equal calorie) diet plans that have identical macronutrient intakes (~2100 calories consisting of 150g protein, 235g carbohydrate, and 65g fat) but have extremely differing macronutrient balance throughout the day:
+To illustrate this point, here are two diet plans that have identical macronutrient intakes (~2100 calories consisting of 150g protein, 235g carbohydrate, and 65g fat) but have extremely differing macronutrient balance throughout the day:

-Diet Layout 2 (Imbalanced intake)
+Diet Layout 1 (imbalanced intake)

-- Meal 1—465 cals/5g pro/100g carb/5g fat
+- Meal 1: 465 cals/5g pro/100g carb/5g fat

-- Meal 2—465 cals/5g pro/100g carb/5g fat
+- Meal 2: 465 cals/5g pro/100g carb/5g fat

-- Meal 3—525 cals/5g pro/25g carb/45g fat (Pre-training Meal)
+- Meal 3: 525 cals/5g pro/25g carb/45g fat (Pre-training Meal)

-- Meal 4—165 cals/25g pro/5g carb/5g fat (Post-training Meal)
+- Meal 4: 165 cals/25g pro/5g carb/5g fat (Post-training Meal)

-- Meal 5—480 cals/110g pro/5g carb/5g fat
+- Meal 5: 480 cals/110g pro/5g carb/5g fat

-- Meal 1—450 cals/40g pro/50g carb/10g fat
+- Meal 1: 450 cals/40g pro/50g carb/10g fat

-- Meal 2—410 cals/30g pro/50g carb/10g fat
+- Meal 2: 410 cals/30g pro/50g carb/10g fat

-- Meal 3—390 cals/25g pro/50g carb/10g fat (Pre-training Meal)
+- Meal 3: 390 cals/25g pro/50g carb/10g fat (Pre-training Meal)

-- Meal 4—450 cals/30g pro/60g carb/10g fat (Post-training Meal)
+- Meal 4: 450 cals/30g pro/60g carb/10g fat (Post-training Meal)

-- Meal 5—435 cals/30g pro/25g carb/25g fat
+- Meal 5: 435 cals/30g pro/25g carb/25g fat

 The first diet neglects protein and fats in the first three meals and overloads carbs early on as well.
-It wouldn’t be prudent to gorge on all those carbs early on and neglect them around the training time frame in favor of fats.
-Also, the last meal of the day in Diet Layout 1 has an exorbitant amount of protein in it.
+It wouldn’t be smart to eat all those carbs early on and neglect them around the training time frame in favor of fats.
+Also, the last meal of the day in Diet Layout 1 has a large amount of protein in it.

-Obviously, Diet Layout 1 is an extreme example of how someone could theoretically go about their eating patterns, but it still serves a purpose as many readers of this article may have an inherent extremist mentality.
+Obviously, Diet Layout 1 is an extreme example of how someone could theoretically go about their eating patterns, but it still serves a purpose as many readers of this article may have this kind of mentality.

 This diet comparison is mainly meant to illustrate the point that IIFYM can be misconstrued to mean that macronutrient distribution throughout the day doesn’t matter when trying to improve body composition, which is simply not the case.

-Also note that meal frequency is a topic of hot debate, but there doesn’t appear to much evidence for the idea that eating 6-7 smaller meals is better for building muscle and losing fat than eating 3-4 bigger meals.
+Also, note that meal frequency is a topic of hot debate, but there doesn’t appear to much evidence for the idea that eating 6-7 smaller meals is better for building muscle and losing fat than eating 3-4 bigger meals.

 Psychology of Dieting: What IIFYM Teaches Us

-By this point you have hopefully grasped the overarching concept behind IIFYM–that flexibility and elasticity in one’s diet is indeed more favorable for long-term health than traditional bodybuilding “clean” diets.
+By this point you have hopefully grasped the overarching concept behind IIFYM: that flexibility and elasticity in one’s diet are indeed more favorable for long-term health than traditional bodybuilding “clean” diets.

-It’s a shame that people actually believe that’s a great way to eat when the reality is quite the opposite.
-Bodybuilders especially seem to just assume that sacrifices must be made and this means that tasteful food is no option when it comes to diet.
+It’s a shame that people believe that’s a great way to eat when the reality is quite the opposite.
+Bodybuilders especially seem to just assume that sacrifices must be made and that tasty food is not an option when it comes to diet.

-Don’t succumb to the idea that eating a healthy diet means sticking to bland, boring foods and monotony because it’s that sort of thinking that will ultimately make you dread it.
+Don’t succumb to the idea that eating a healthy diet means sticking to bland and boring foods because that sort of thinking will ultimately make you dread it.
 One thing newcomers to IIFYM should know is that restriction doesn’t necessarily make something healthy.